angelpbrow/Markdown101/AngelsPoem.md

      * **The Goth King**

-# The Raven
+# The Iceman

 _Once upon a midnight dreary, while I pondered, weak and weary,\
 At my door was a one whose presence was quite dreary \
-The Ice Man!\
+The Iceman!\
-Dastardly foe of mine came knocking\
+The dastardly foe of mine came knocking\
 Rap, rap, rapping\
-On my highly security surveillanced door\
+On my highly surveillanced door\
-I looked at my Ring cam video and yelped\
+I looked at my Ring cam video and yelled\
 **NEVERMORE!**\
-Do not come my way and set your block of ice on my doorstep!\
+Do not come my way and set your block of ice on my step!\
 It's 2025.
-I have refrigerators that keep my spinach at most fresh.\
+I have refrigerators that keep my spinach most fresh.\
 Begone from here or I'll inform the gents\
 With flashing beacons on their cars who will rent\
 You to pieces._\